mcicolella/awesome-lora-lorawan/README.md

 - [DeviceHive LoRa gateway](https://github.com/devicehive/lora-gateway) - This project implements LoRa gateway using DeviceHive cloud service
 - [LoRaArduino](https://github.com/lupyuen/LoRaArduino) - Arduino code for connecting to LoRa IoT gateway at Temasek Polytechnic
 - [RadioHead](https://www.airspayce.com/mikem/arduino/RadioHead/) - It provides a complete object-oriented library for sending and receiving packetized messages via a variety of common data radios and other transports on a range of embedded microprocessors

+## LoRaWAN Servers

+- [Compact server for private LoRaWAN networks](https://github.com/gotthardp/lorawan-server) - Open-source LoRaWAN Server that integrates both the network-server and the application-server

 ## Master Thesis